aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 Please find the [Notebook Zero](https://github.com/SaiUCM/Jupyterhub_Docs_Instructor/blob/main/Notebook%20Zero.ipynb) which covers the above mentioned topics and it also explains how to plot the graphs using Matplotlib and Plotly libraries.

-## Package Installation in Python and R

-### What are the packages pre-installed for every hub?
+### What are the packages pre-installed in the Jupyterhub?

 The Procedure for package installation varies across different programming languages.
 Basic python packages such as numPy, pandas, scikit-learn, matplotlib, etc., are installed across the main Datahub.
 R hubs supports packages such as shiny, dplyr, tidyR, RSQLlite, etc.

-- You can use the below command for Python,
+You can use the following command in Python to see the list of available packages in JupyterHub.
 ```
 !pip list

 ```

-- You can use the below command for R,
+You can use the following command in R to see the list of available packages in JupyterHub.

 ```
 installed.packages()